2 Days in Zion National Park: The Complete Guide

 Photo of author

-Zion National Park, located in southwestern Utah, is the third most visited park in the beloved national park system and it’s easy to see why.
-Home to towering canyons, the turquoise water of the Virgin River snaking its way through the park, and a bevy of adorable big-horned sheep friends, Zion is the perfect place for outdoor adventure lovers and photographers.
+Zion National Park is the third most visited U.S. National Park and it’s easy to see why!
+Home to towering red rock canyons, the turquoise water of the Virgin River, and a bevy of adorable big-horned sheep friends, Zion is the perfect place for outdoor adventure lovers and photographers alike.
+But with a footprint of 229 square miles and over 30 trails to explore, it can be hard to pin down how to spend your time if you only have a short time in the park.

 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.